Tom Sharkey

-Thomas "Sailor Tom" Sharkey (November 26, 1873 – April 17, 1953) was a boxer who fought two fights with heavyweight champion James J. Jeffries.
+Thomas "Sailor Tom" Sharkey (November 26, 1873 – April 17, 1953) was an Irish professional boxer who laid claim to the world heavyweight title by defeating Bob Fitzsimmons on December 2, 1896 in a highly controversial fight.
 Sharkey's recorded ring career spanned from 1893 to 1904.
-He is credited with having won 40 fights (with 37 KOs), 7 losses, and 5 draws.
-Sharkey was named to the Ring Magazine's list of 100 greatest punchers of all time.
+He is credited with having won 37 fights (with 34 KOs), 9 losses, 6 draws, and 2 no contests.
+In 1953, Sharkey was named in Ring Magazine's list of 100 greatest punchers of all time.

+He is notable for his bouts with heavyweight champions James J. Jeffries, "Gentelman Jim" Corbett, and Bob Fitzsimmons, fighting them each twice.

 Early life

-Sharkey was born in Dundalk, Ireland.
+Sharkey was born in Dundalk, Ireland, on November 26, 1873.
 His story began when he ran away from home and went to sea as a cabin boy.
 In 1892, Sharkey landed in New York City and joined the United States Navy.
 He was eventually deployed to Hawaii where he began his pro fighting career.

-Career
+Professional career

-Standing 5 ft 8 in tall, Sharkey was a standup brawler, who came right after his opponents.
-Sharkey was easy to hit, but rough and tumble and a hard puncher.
-He had unusually broad shoulders for a man of his height, and sported a tattoo of a star and battleship on his chest.
-In 1900 he also acquired a large cauliflower ear, courtesy of a brawl with Gus Ruhlin, that added to his persona.
+Standing 5 ft 8 in tall, Sharkey had unusually broad shoulders for a man of his height, and sported a tattoo of a star and battleship on his chest.
+In 1900, he also acquired a large cauliflower ear, courtesy of a brawl with Gus Ruhlin, that added to his persona.

-Sharkey's first bout against a front-line fighter occurred in 1896 when he fought Joe Choynski, who was later to knock out legendary heavyweight Jack Johnson, in an eight-round match.
+Sharkey won his first professional bout against British Navy heavyweight champion Jack Gardner, who he knocked out in the fourth round on St. Patrick's Day 1893.
+In 1896, he met his first real challenge when he went the distance with hall of famer Joe Choynski, who later knocked out legendary heavyweight Jack Johnson in an eight-round match, and claimed victory after eight rough rounds.
 Sharkey followed that fight up by challenging "Gentleman Jim" Corbett.
 The two met and the fight was ruled a draw after four rounds due to police interference.